Send secure, affordable international money transfers to 13 countries across Latin America and Asia with ExpressSend.

-All transfers are fast and secure, and you have the option of depositing funds directly into your recipient’s bank account or making it available for collection from their nearest agent location.
+Transfers are fast and secure, and you have the option of depositing funds directly into your recipient’s bank account or making it available for pickup at an agent location.

-How can you send money overseas with Wells Fargo?
+How can I send money overseas with Wells Fargo?

-- The name, address and telephone number of your recipient, along with the remittance network member to which your money should be sent.
+- Your recipient’s name, address and phone number, along with the remittance network member to which your money should be sent.

-- How you would like your beneficiary to receive the money you send – the funds can either be deposited directly into their bank account or made available for cash pickup
+- How you’d like your recipient to receive the money you send — either deposited directly into their bank account or made available for cash pickup.

-Wells Fargo allows you to transfer funds to the following countries: Mexico, Guatemala, El Salvador, Honduras, Nicaragua, the Dominican Republic, Colombia, Ecuador, Peru, the Philippines, India, Vietnam, and China.
+Wells Fargo allows you to transfer funds to Mexico, Guatemala, El Salvador, Honduras, Nicaragua, the Dominican Republic, Colombia, Ecuador, Peru, the Philippines, India, Vietnam and China.